It is a classic large criminal conspiracy, in the vein of what you’d see in 1970s American thriller movies.

 Apparently formed in the 1970s, the Council was an alliance of powerful mobs from across America and beyond.
-Much of the Council rested on individual alliances between mob leaders, and these partnerships rested in turn on a strict respect of frontiers set between their separate turfs.
+Much of the Council rested on individual alliances between mob leaders.
+These partnerships rested in turn on a strict respect of frontiers set between their separate turfs.

-The Council mobs did not infringe on each other’s territory, and coordinated their actions and helped each other in a mutually beneficial alliance.
+The Council mobs did not infringe on each other’s territory.
+Instead, they coordinated their actions and helped each other in a mutually beneficial alliance.
 This set-up likely was inspired by the National Crime Syndicate of the 1930s and beyond.

-The Council was from before the days where fictional mobsters positively had to be Italian-American, or Chinese-American, or Japanese, or Russian-American, or whichever — nearly all chiefs of the organisation were WASPs with English family names.
+The Council was from before the days where fictional mobsters positively had to be Italian-American, or Chinese-American, or Japanese, or Russian-American, or whichever.
+Therefore, nearly all chiefs of the organisation were WASPs with English family names.
 They had ties to the UK, since their international affairs division aid operated in London.

 The division heads of the Council were :